The Ugly Truth: Plot

-Mike quits and takes a job with a rival TV station in Sacramento, and ends up doing a broadcast at the same hot air balloon festival as Abby.
+Mike takes a job with a rival television station in Sacramento and does a broadcast at the same hot air balloon festival as Abby.
 He cannot resist intruding when she kicks the new "Mike Chadway" imitator off the air and begins ranting about what cowardly weaklings men are.
-Going out of script, the balloon takes off while they argue.
+The balloon takes off with them aboard while they argue.
 Abby says she broke up with Colin, and Mike admits he loves her.
-Abby kisses him while they fly off, all of which is broadcast due to a camera mounted in the balloon.
+Abby kisses him while they fly off, all broadcast due to a camera mounted in the balloon.
 The film ends with Abby and Mike in bed.
-When Mike asks if she was faking it, Abby responds with, "You’ll never know."
+When Mike asks if she was faking it, Abby responds, "You'll never know."